rojinadeuja/rojinadeuja/README.md

 Fun fact: I have always been "meh" in Mathematics but good in Programming.
 I guess that makes me an imposter.
 But hey, I never stop trying!

-I have taken up the challange to get as good in Software Development.
+:pushpin: I have taken up the challange to get as good in Software Development.
 Why?
 Because a Software Engineer who can play around with data as much as code would be Invincible!

-:pushpin: Data is the future and Coding is going to take me there.
+**Data is the future and Coding is going to take me there.**

 **In a Nutshell:**